Why use a Financial Advisor over a Bank or Credit Union?

 1. Specialisation

-If you’re looking for specialised assistance with your financial products, it pays to talk to a specialised broker.
-For example, if you’re starting a pension, look for a broker who specialises in pensions.
-Many brokers will have specialists in different services, like ourselves.
+If you’re looking for specialised assistance with your financial products, it pays to talk to a specialised advisor.
+For example, if you’re starting a pension, look for a financial advisor who specialises in pensions.
+Many financial advisors will have specialists in different services, like ourselves.
 When dealing with bank/credit union staff, you cannot be guaranteed that they have specific experience in areas such as pensions, investments etc. Are you simply serviced by whoever happens to be in the branch?

 1. Convenience